 This may not sound like much of a problem.
 But it applies to many things in my life and is kind of crippling.
 I often feel paralyzed and unable to perform even simple tasks.
 Things I’m usually good at can take twice the time.
 Or more.

 It’s a strong inertia that I have to fight every day.
-While other people are running on the beach, playing and having fun, I am deadly tired from trying to run along, but neck deep out in the waves of the sea.
+Inspired by a picture I saw somewhere I use to describe it like this: While other people are running on the beach, playing and having fun, I am deadly tired from trying to run along, but neck deep out in the waves of the sea.

 The metaphorical drawing pad and pen is in my bag up on the beach and though I long to draw I’m stuck in the water.
 It’s too tiresome to struggle to the shore and dry up to draw only for a few minutes before I have to go back into the water.